 Please visit Apply For, Disconnect, or Change Utility Services to start a new account, end or suspend an existing account, or pay a City of Oviedo utility bill.

-Yes.
-A permit must be obtained to remove any canopy tree within Oviedo City limits.
-Trees such as palms, fruit or the understory varieties (i.e. Crape Myrtle) do not require a permit for removal.
-To request a permit, please visit the Public Works Administration Building or call 407-971-5671.
+Yes, a permit must be obtained to remove any canopy tree within the City of Oviedo.
+Trees such as palms, fruit, or understory varieties (i.e. Crape Myrtle) do not require a permit for removal.
+To request a permit, please email firstname.lastname@example.org.